Turnberry Place: Stirling Club

 The 80000 sqft Stirling Club was marketed as the centerpiece of Turnberry Place.
 The private club included a bar and lounge, a swimming pool and spa, tennis courts, a fitness center, and a cigar and wine room.
 It also had dining, including a restaurant by chef Charlie Palmer.
 The club frequently featured singers, and was a popular hangout for celebrities.
 Construction began in mid-2000.
 It was built on 3.3 acres, located in the center of the Turnberry Place complex.
 The Stirling Club cost $40 million to build.
 It opened in late 2001.

 The club's operations were funded through $400 monthly HOA membership fees paid by Turnberry Place residents.
 The club suffered financial losses following the Great Recession, and it was eventually closed in May 2012, resulting in approximately 100 job losses.
 Turnberry Place residents accounted for 80 percent of the club's revenue.
 The club had 1,300 members, including non-residents who purchased memberships for $2,500.
 Turnberry Associates was unable to find an operator to continue running the Stirling Club.
 A prospective buyer, resident Steve Siegel, was unable to work out a deal with the HOA.
 Shortly after its closing, the club was put up for sale at a price of $18 million.

 A group of Silicon Valley entrepreneurs, incorporated as JDLB LLC, purchased the club for more than $10 million in late 2013, with plans to eventually reopen it.
 However, the group lacked a clear vision for how to use the facility.
 JDLB never reopened the club, as the executives believed that trying to operate it would take away time from their jobs in Silicon Valley.
 The club was put up for sale in 2015, and again in 2017.
 A sale was finalized in 2018, to DK Hospitality, which paid nearly $12.4 million.
 The company planned to make various improvements to the aging facility.
 A new spa was added, along with a Starbucks and a high-end convenience store.
 Renovations were done on the pool, lounge, tennis courts, and event spaces.
-At the end of 2018, a New Year's Eve party was held to attract new members for the Stirling Club, which was scheduled to formally open in 2019.
+At the end of 2018, a New Year's Eve party was held to attract new members for the Stirling Club, ahead of its formal opening in 2019.
+The club was put up for sale again in 2024, at a price of $21 million.